The Wantirna Estate of Port Phillip of Victoria

 Discovering the wine region of Port Phillip

-The top white wines of Winery Wantirna Estate
+The top white wines of Wantirna Estate

-On the nose the white wine of Winery Wantirna Estate. often reveals types of flavors of non oak, earth or microbio and sometimes also flavors of vegetal, oak or tree fruit.
-In the mouth the white wine of Winery Wantirna Estate. is a powerful with a nice freshness.
+On the nose the white wine of Wantirna Estate. often reveals types of flavors of non oak, earth or microbio and sometimes also flavors of vegetal, oak or tree fruit.
+In the mouth the white wine of Wantirna Estate. is a powerful with a nice freshness.

 • 2017With an average score of 4.40/5